leonarduschen/cmdchess/README.md

 # cmdchess
 Play chess on windows command line.

-This project is still in progress (not yet in PyPI) and is expected to be completed in a few days.
+This project is still in progress and is expected to be completed in a few days.

+Errors:
+- Blocked moves exceptions left uncatched
+- Check and checkmate
+- Promotion

 Source: https://github.com/simple-spherical-cow